Splenic artery pseudoaneurysm

 While they are sometimes grouped under splenic arterial aneurysms, they are distinct entity and are different from true aneurysms of the splenic artery.
 In contrast to a true aneurysm the pseudoaneurysm wall contains only the intimal and medial layers 2.

 Their size can vary and if larger than 5 cm they are called giant splenic artery pseudoaneurysms 3.

 They usually occur as a complication of 1-2:

-In the case of pancreatitis, the pancreatic enzymes are thought to cause a necrotising arteritis with destruction of vessel wall architecture and fragmentation of elastic tissues.
+In the case of pancreatitis, pancreatic enzymes are thought to cause a necrotizing arteritis with destruction of vessel wall architecture and fragmentation of elastic tissues.

 - 1. Tessier DJ, Stone WM, Fowl RJ et-al. Clinical features and management of splenic artery pseudoaneurysm: case series and cumulative review of literature.
 J. Vasc.
 Surg.
 2003;38 (5): 969-74. doi:10.1016/S0741 - Pubmed citation

 - 2. Agrawal GA, Johnson PT, Fishman EK.
 Splenic artery aneurysms and pseudoaneurysms: clinical distinctions and CT appearances.
 AJR Am J Roentgenol.
 2007;188 (4): 992-9. doi:10.2214/AJR.06.0794 - Pubmed citation